Isaaclbj/CS4500-A4/part2/PARALLELMAPREADME.md

 Example use-cases of your pmap:
+    A sample use-case would be some sort of conditional summation - the first example being booleans checked before adding up the values in a column together, like a spreadsheet addition function with restrictions.
+Another one would be a sort of chat parser, feeding large amounts of strings into one continuous buffer and displaying that portion of the buffer at any given momemnt.

 Describe your design for your parallel map:
     pmap delegates cloning to the subclass that implements Rower.
 Thus, cloning can be